typescript-eslint/typescript-eslint/packages/website/blog/2022-12-23-consistent-type-exports-and-imports-why-and-how.md

 // because it was imported using 'import type'.
 ```

+This is because type-only imports and exports are not emitted as runtime code when code is transpiled to JavaScript.
 This brings up two questions:

 - Why would you want to use these type-only imports and exports?